hellowearemito/yii2-coding-standards/docs/rules.md

 Rules
 -----

-* Property and method names MUST start with an initial underscore if they are private.
-  * Reason: Consistency with [Yii 2][Yii2].
-Used by Yii's [property feature](http://www.yiiframework.com/doc-2.0/yii-base-object.html) to avoid name clashes.

 * Public and protected properties MUST be declared before methods.
   Private properties SHOULD be declared before methods, but MAY be declared directly before the method that uses them.
   Properties MUST be declared in visibility order: public before protected before private.